MicrosoftDocs/power-automate-docs/articles/sharepoint-overview.md

 Power Automate is deeply integrated with SharePoint.
 You can start with any of the more than [100 SharePoint templates](https://flow.microsoft.com/templates/), or create your own flow that integrates with SharePoint from scratch.

+Learn more about how to use Power Automate with SharePoint in the following video.

 >[!VIDEO https://www.microsoft.com/videoplayer/embed/RWL7D9]

 ## Top SharePoint workflow scenarios